Updated on 23 Jan 2020.

 #9.
 Interest Rate (finance charges)

-Interest rate is a penalty imposed by the bank for not paying the credit bill on time.
+The interest rate is a penalty imposed by the bank for not paying the credit bill on time.
 This is charged on the outstanding amount of your credit card.

 In general, banks charge a huge interest rate varying between 36% and 48% per annum.
 Paying finance charges on your credit bill could be the worst thing possible as it will suck out all the benefits of the credit card.
-In fact, it would cost you more than any availing a personal loan.
+In fact, it would cost you more than availing a personal loan.

 How to Avoid the Finance Charges